autonome/metafluff/posts/2005/03/bookmarklet-for-posting-to-allconsumingnet-from-barnesandnoblecom/index.md

 ---
 layout: post
-title: Bookmarklet for Posting to Allconsuming.net from BarnesAndNoble.com
+title: "Bookmarklet for Posting to Allconsuming.net from BarnesAndNoble.com"
 published_at: 2005-03-22
 date: 2005-03-22
 tags: books pim politics